Where AI actually fits in CPG operations.

 Build, buy, or train — not always build.

 Some operations problems get solved by training the team to use existing tools well.
-Some by buying off-the-shelf software that fits.
+Some by buying off-the-shelf software.
 Some by building a custom system.
-Most consulting firms pretend they can do all three, but their incentives push toward build — building bills more than recommending.
-Most software vendors push toward buy — their product is the answer regardless of the question.
+Most consulting firms push toward build — building bills more than recommending.
+Most software vendors push toward buy.
 Most training firms push toward train.
 Each is right sometimes and wrong the rest of the time.
+The honest version requires being able to recommend any of the three.
+We get paid for the diagnostic and the engagement that follows.
+We don't get paid more for recommending more building.
+That's deliberate.

 If this matches how you'd want an operations partner to think, the Operations X-Ray is where the work starts.